About

 Clients & Awards

-I’ve worked with some of the world’s most influential environmental organisations (and had the honour of picking up some recognition along the way...).
+I've had the privilege of collaborating with some of the world's leading environmental organisations (receiving a little recognition along the way...)